Guilherme-Vasconcelos/Snail-OS/README.md

 a compiler on its own.
 The new binaries will be available at <snail_root_dir>/opt/cross/bin

-3. After the build finishes, optionally run `export PATH="<SNAIL_ROOT_DIR>/opt/cross/bin:$PATH"` to add the new GCC to your path for the current session.
+3. After the build finishes, optionally run `export PATH="<SNAIL_ROOT_DIR>/opt/cross/bin:$PATH"` to add the new GCC to your path for the current session, which can be useful for small tests, but probably not required since the Makefile will already use the correct compiler.

 4. Run `make` to compile the software and it will generate a `snail.bin` file.

 5. Boot the bin file into QEMU with `qemu-system-i386 -kernel snail.bin`

+6. Alternatively to step 5, you can use grub-mkrescue to generate a `.iso` file and then boot the file into QEMU with `qemu-system-i386 -cdrom snail.iso`.
+More instructions on how to use grub-mkrescue can be found [here](https://wiki.osdev.org/Bare_Bones#Building_a_bootable_cdrom_image).

 ### Acknowledgements